conradarcturus/lang-metadata/README.md

 # *Lang*uage *Nav*igator

-This repository contain a dataset of metadata about the world's languages and language-like objects as well as a website framework to visualize the information.
+This repository contain a dataset about the world's languages and language-like objects as well as a website framework to visualize the information.

 ![Preview of the website](/public/preview.png)